Top Tips for Beginner Cross Stitchers

-attempt to tackle a large project!
+attempt to tackle a large or complex project!
 Start off with a small design, preferably one

 using whole stitches and backstitch.

 your top stitches facing in the same direction \ or / but not both.
 This

 Backstitches should be worked last.

 thread gets twisted during stitching, simply let the needle hang down loosely so

 Count, count, COUNT!
 Mistakes are easier to fix if spotted early.

 leave the needle in your work when putting it away – this may mark or distort